Are you sick to death of living paycheck to paycheck?

 Let’s look at some basic statistics on living paycheck to paycheck (as so many of us do)

-So next let’s Identify The Problem – WHY you are living paycheck to paycheck
+The terrible truth behind WHY you are living paycheck to paycheck

 - You Don’t Have a Roadmap – You can’t get anywhere if you don’t know the way, and just like a map or GPS system tells you where to go when driving, a monthly household budget is your way of telling your money where to go each month.
 Without a budget, you just spend until it’s gone and the ride out the days until the next paycheck and hope nothing bad happens in the interim